 All of the tribesmen stared at the strange flying beast.
 They didn’t often see an airliner this far from civilization.

-Standing among them was a young man named Zachary, who was notably different from the others—tall and lanky with sandy-blond hair and fair skin that was perpetually sunburned.
-He had no painted lines on his skin, and instead of a loincloth, he wore cut-off jeans and a ragged t-shirt with a Pittsburgh Steelers logo on it.
+Standing among them was a young man named Zachary, who was notably different from the others—tall and lanky with sandy-blond hair, and fair skin that was perpetually sunburned.
+He had no painted lines on his body, and instead of a loincloth, he wore cut-off jeans and a ragged t-shirt with a Pittsburgh Steelers logo on it.
 He put his hand to his forehead to shield his green eyes from the sun as he gazed at the plane.
-Zachary frowned because he knew the exhaust fumes weren’t normal.
+He frowned because he knew the exhaust fumes weren’t normal.
 The pearly sheen of the far-reaching trail made it obvious that something was amiss—at least to him.

 “Careful!” one of the men shouted.

 Takwa tried to steal the line from Zachary’s hand.
 “Let me do it.”

 But Zachary resisted.
 It was his fish.
 Takwa gave up, but stood nearby, disgruntled.